hashicorp/terraform-provider-awscc/docs/resources/mediaconnect_bridge.md

 <a id="nestedatt--source_failover_config"></a>
 ### Nested Schema for `source_failover_config`

-Required:
+Optional:

 - `failover_mode` (String) The type of failover you choose for this flow.
 FAILOVER allows switching between different streams.

-Optional:

 - `source_priority` (Attributes) The priority you want to assign to a source.
 You can have a primary stream and a backup stream or two equally prioritized streams. (see [below for nested schema](#nestedatt--source_failover_config--source_priority))
 - `state` (String)